msxenon/download_man/README.md

 # Features

 1.Resumable downloads

-2.fast download while it splits the file into small chunks and downloads them in parallel 3.easy to implement
+2.fast download while it splits the file into small chunks and downloads them in parallel

+3.easy to implement

-4.parallel files download (Not yet implemented) 5.background fetch(Not yet implemented)
+4.parallel files download (Not yet implemented)

+5.background fetch(Not yet implemented)

 # Workflow

 1. download a small chunk (1 byte) to check the file size

 2. split files more than 10 Mb to chunks (FileSize/10Mb) with max of 16 chunk

 3. resumes the chunk if its already been (fully/partially) downloaded before

 4. emits progress updates (DownloadMan.streamController) =>
 (String downloadId, int prettyProgress,  int total,int count, int chunksCount,DownloadState downloadState)

+# DownloadState

-enum DownloadState { unknown, queued, downloading, failed, completed, paused }
+enum { unknown, queued, downloading, failed, completed, paused }

 # How to use